 Methods and Techniques to Catch Flounder

-Flounder are sometimes caught when going for larger species but specifically fishing for flounder on light gear can be fun, especially in estuaries and harbours where conditions are likely to be calm and having to deal with heavy and rough seas will not be an issue.
-Specialist flatfish rods are on the market which can be used specifically to fish for flounder and related flatfish species, although bass, spinning or even carp rods can be effectively used instead.
+Flounder are often caught when targeting larger species such as cod or bass.
+Many anglers, however, use light equipment to specifically target founder, especially in estuaries and harbours where conditions are likely to be calm and having to deal with heavy and rough seas will not be an issue.
+Specialist flatfish rods are on the market which can be used to fish for flounder and related flatfish species, although bass, spinning or even carp rods can be effectively used instead.
 Since casting distance is not an issue when targeting flounder rigs with two or three flapping hooks are used and this allows a different bait to be used on each one, and also allows a stronger scent trail to be built up.
-A main reason for missing out on catching flounder is casting past the feeding fish.
+A common reason for missing out on catching flounder is casting past the feeding fish.
 Flounder come very, very close to the shore and casts just ten or fifteen yards (or even less) can locate flounder.